QueenChristina/gd_dialog/README.md

 	},
 ```

 You can also create custom dialog in-game by creating dialog text in the format specified above and adding it to `db_dialog`, a database of all dialogs.
-This will allow for easier creation of dynamic text that might display in-game variables.
+This will allow for easier creation of dynamic text that might display in-game variables, but will need some set-up to generate the entry.

 You can add in commonly used variables in dialog using reserved special characters.
 For instance, if the player name is John Smith:
 ```